 Favorite the iPhone 12 Model You Want

-Pre-orders won’t go live until Friday, but you can go to Apple’s website and favorite the iPhone 12 or iPhone 12 Pro model you want to pre-order.
+Pre-orders don’t go live until tomorrow, but you can go to Apple’s website and favorite the iPhone 12 Pro Max or iPhone 12 mini model you want to pre-order.

 If you’re already decided on the model you want, you’ll want to go through the order process on Apple’s website.
 Here’s how to do that:

-- Open up Apple’s iPhone 12 or iPhone 12 Pro page in your browser or in the Apple Store app.
+- Open up Apple’s iPhone 12 mini or iPhone 12 Pro Max page in your browser or in the Apple Store app.

-- Login to the account you’ll be using to pre-order your iPhone 12.
+- Login to the account you’ll be using to pre-order your device.

 - Select the model you want to pre-order.